djalbat/necessary/README.md

 Note that the `uri` argument should not include a leading forward slash `/`, this is prepended automatically.

 * The `post` function behaves similarly to the above `get()` function in what it expects both by way of arguments and in the HTTP response.
 However, it sends a `POST` rather than a `GET` request and takes an additional `json` argument after the `host` and `uri` arguments.
-This argument is stringified and sent in the request body.
-Note that for this reason he `content-type` of the request is hard coded as `application/json` and not the usual 'xxx/url-form-encoded':
+This argument is stringified and sent in the request body:

 ```js
 const host = '...',